graphql-aspnet/demo-projects/Subscriptions-AzureServiceBus/README.md

 ### Service Bus Connector Project
-The `graphql-aspnet-azure-servicebus-connector.csproj` project contains the custom subscription publisher need to push events to the ASB as well as the background hosted service used by `Subscriptions-Server` to listen for events on an ASB topic.
+The `graphql-aspnet-azure-servicebus-connector.csproj` project contains the custom `ISubscriptionEventPublisher` needed to push events to the ASB as well as the hosted service used by `Subscriptions-Server` to listen for events on an ASB topic.
 How these components are registered is shown in the `startup.cs` files of each server project

 **Disclaimer:** Scalability is not a trivial subject.
 This project is only a demo to show how one can pass information through a message broker like Azure Service Bus to enable scalability.
-How you consume this data; the topics, subscriptions, message routing rules, dequeueing rules, serialization and deserialziation of events are all very complex topics that you'll need to address individually to achieve your goals.
+How you consume this data; the topics, subscriptions, routing rules, dequeueing rules, serialization and deserialziation of data are all very complex topics that you'll need to address individually based on your needs.